 Maybe it’s your first time visiting Rome or maybe you just can’t get enough of it.
 Italy’s capital city is a haven for foodies.
 With an abundance of places to eat and drink in Rome, there’s always another place to try out.
 So sit back and relax while we show you where you can have a drink (and nosh) like a local.
 Because when in Rome, do as the Romans do!
 But don’t choose blindly, we’ve compiled this list of the best bars in Rome.
 From rooftop bars to enotecas to cocktail bars, we have you covered.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 While you’re setting up your Rome itinerary and planning out where to stay in Rome, make sure you look over our impressive selection of Rome tours.
 Don’t miss out on the chance to skip the lines at the Colosseum and Vatican, eat the best local food and experience all the best things to do in Rome.

 Piazza della Madonna dei Monti